Last Updated: January 31, 2023

 (cc) “Privacy Laws” means Applicable Laws related to privacy, data protection, credit reporting, information security, confidentiality or data breach notification, including the Personal Information Protection and Electronic Documents Act (Canada).

-(dd) “Product” means the products or services established and managed by One set out in an applicable Order Form, including the offering of One’s wealth management and investment products to Users.
+(dd) “Product” means the products or services established and managed by One or Management set out in an applicable Order Form, including the offering of One’s wealth management and investment products to Users.

 (gg) “Security Incident” means any act, omission or event that has caused or may reasonably cause unauthorized access to, disclosure of, or Handling of, or loss of or inability to access or account for the Software, technology systems, Intellectual Property, Confidential Information (including Personal Information) of a Party or facilities which house or are used in connection with the foregoing, including or a breach of a Party’s security safeguards that compromises or is reasonably likely to compromise any security or confidentiality obligations under this Agreement.